plausible/docs/docs/wordpress-integration.md

 Now you can go to your website and verify whether Plausible Analytics script has been added and to your Plausible account to see whether the stats are being tracked.
 See here [how to verify the integration](plausible-script.md#verify-if-the-script-is-installed-on-your-site).

+The development of our WordPress plugin is done in the open [on GitHub](https://github.com/plausible/wordpress) so you can take a look and submit any feature requests.

 ## Alternative ways to integrate Plausible with WordPress

 There are several alternatives thanks to the members of our community.
 Note that these plugins are community maintained and therefore we take no responsibility for them.
 Check the individual plugin to see whether it's up to date and supports the features that you need.